Portrait of a young Enrico Cecchetti

 (Photo above shows Cecchetti with his wife, Serge Lifar and Sergei Diaghilev in Venice, 1925)

-In 1927 Cecchetti’s wife died and still Cecchetti continued teaching for another year.
+In 1927 Cecchetti’s wife died and although it was a devastation, still Cecchetti continued teaching for another year.
 On 12th November 1928 he became ill in class and was taken home where he passed away the next day.
 Cyril Beaumont recorded in his Memoir of the Maestro:

 “For the present there is none worthy to assume the mantle of Cecchetti.
 He was one of those great artists who appear not once in a generation but only at rare intervals in the world’s history of the theatre.”